omikad/datasciencecoursera/CodeBook.md

 # Transformation to original features

-Original features were transformed to a new set of features:
+Original features were renamed to a new set of features:

 |Original features|Transformed features|
 |-----------------|--------------------|